Political Economy Options:

 has intensified confrontation.

-Capitalism, managed by democracy,
+Capitalism, managed with democracy,

 will determine how artificial intelligence

-and other change affected
+and other change affects

-rent, wages, interest, profit plus continuing to allow Creative Destruction
+rent, wages, interest, profit plus the

 The Paris Commune government that led to the anarchy the late 18th century